 – the Assembly Dance Theatre from Taiwan and David Grenke’s work with them and with students from Theatre and Dance on a piece created by Grenke, Low Flying Planes (May 11-13th, Main Theatre)

 – Gretchen Jude and Peiling Kao (electroViolet) in the piece Body electric 1.2 (May 18th, Della Davidson Performance Studio)

 – Peter Lichtenfels, with professional and semiprofessional actors and dancers from Theatre and Dance BA, MFA and PhD programs, in production of Shogo Ohta’s Elements (May 18-20th, Arena Theatre)

 The symposium itself is made up of keynote papers from leading scholars in Japanese, Taiwanese, and Chinese performance modes, and of workshops by practitioners working on intercultural performance modes.
 People who would like to participate in the symposium should register at: http://arts.ucdavis.edu/event/re-sounding-bodies-research-symposium

 Registration includes meals, receptions, and performances.

 The Davis Feminist Film Festival is a grassroots event that uses alternative media as a springboard for linking art to social issues.
 The goal of the festival is to showcase independent film spanning documentary, narrative, and experimental genres in order to explore perspectives often missing from mainstream media and culture.
-Now in its 12th year and increasingly international in scope, the festival provides an inclusive public space for under-represented artists‑ particularly women and people of color‑ to raise consciousness about gender, race, class, sexuality, and other dimensions of social inequality.
+Now in its 12th year and increasingly international in scope, the festival provides an inclusive public space for under-represented artists‑ particularly women and people of color‑ to raise consciousness about gender, race, class, sexuality, and other dimensions of social inequality, the main point they cover is sexuality, they want to introcuce people to std testing in los angeles so that everyone starts to take care of their sexual health.
 It is a fun, inspiring, community-building event for artists and audiences alike!